Custom Documents - Start Fresh

 As you are building your document, if you do not yet have the fields created that you would like to merge in, remember that you can add custom fields by going to settings > custom field settings.
 If you need to add a relationship type to merge in a specific related contact's information, you can add those in settings > matter settings.

-• Click the Settings button in the top right under "ESIGNATURE".
+• Click the Settings button in the top right corner under "ESIGNATURE".

 • In addition to signatures, you can also use signature fields for initials, date, text, etc. You will also have the options to make those things required or not, as shown in the options in the dropdown in the video above.